powsybl/pypowsybl/docs/user_guide/rao.rst

     >>> sensi_cost.loc['curative', 'sensitivity-failure-cost']
     0.0

-Finally the 'RaoResult' object can also be serialized to json:
+The 'RaoResult' object can also be serialized to json:

 .. doctest::